As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you do not have a wine fridge, consider spaces in your home that have conditions similar to the ones above.
 What about regular kitchen refrigerators?
 Fridges are not the best place for long-term storage, as they usually get cooler than 55°F.

 They are designed to keep most moisture out so that perishable food stays fresh.
 Mini fridges that are only used for wine are a better option, as you can set and control the desired temperature more easily.

 To learn why some wine corks mold and how to prevent it from spoiling your wine, please check out this helpful article.
 Do you know if you can drink wine with cork in it?
 Read this article for the answer.

 Try to find a space without direct sunlight pouring in, such as a spare closet or possibly an enclosed hutch.
-Considering these options, simple wine racks are a good addition to stop your bottles from rolling around.
+Considering these options, simple wine racks are a good addition to stopping your bottles from rolling around.

 At the end of the day, if spending $500-$1,000 on a cooling unit costs less than your annual wine-buying budget, you might as well preserve your investment.
 Your wines will thank you later.
 Here is an article featuring some great wine refrigerators for people on a budget.